dji-sdk/Onboard-SDK-ROS/ReadMe.md

 |----------------------------|-------------------------------------------- |
 | **system version**         | ubuntu 16.04                                |
 | **processor architecture** | x86(mainfold2-c),armv8(mainfold2-c)           |
+#### Firmware Compatibility
+OSDK-ROS4.0's firmware compatibility depends on onboard-sdk4.0.0's. you can get more information [here](https://github.com/dji-sdk/Onboard-SDK);
 #### Ros
 you need to install ros first.Install instruction can be found at: http://wiki.ros.org/ROS/Installation.
 We just tested ROS kinetic version.
 #### C++11 Compiler
 We compile with C + + 11 Standard.
 #### onboard-sdk
-you need to download newest onboard-sdk,and install it.
+you need to download onboard-sdk4.0.0,and install it.
 >$mkdir build
 >$cd build
 >$cmake..